uPVC House Cladding Cost

 Scaffolding Hire

-Scaffolding hire cost is something you will need to budget for.
-It will not be included in the price you are quoted, but external uPVC cladding installation on a two storey home is not possible without scaffolding.
+The cost of hiring scaffolding is something you will need to budget for.
+It will not be included in the price you are quoted, but external uPVC cladding installation on a two-storey home is not possible without scaffolding.

 The cost will depend on how much scaffolding you will need, or in other words, how many sides of your house you will be getting clad.
 The price can range from £3,000 - £6,000.